outline/outline/ARCHITECTURE.md

 server
-├── api               - All API routes are contained within here │   └── middlewares   - Koa middlewares specific to the API ├── auth              - OAuth routes for Slack and Google, plus email authentication routes ├── commands          - We are gradually moving to the command pattern for new write logic ├── config            - Database configuration
+├── api               - All API routes are contained within here │   └── middlewares   - Koa middlewares specific to the API ├── auth              - Authentication providers, in the form of passport.js strategies ├── commands          - We are gradually moving to the command pattern for new write logic ├── config            - Database configuration
 ├── emails            - Transactional email templates